Housing Reports

 We are seeing price stabilization rather than a crash.
 While February's median sales price in Wake County remained steady at approximately $450,000, some sub-markets saw slight dips while others (like Zebulon) saw continued appreciation.
 The primary shift in 2026 is that homes are no longer selling for significantly over asking price, with most sellers receiving about 98.2% of their list price last month.

 Waiting for the "perfect" rate can be a risky strategy in the Raleigh area.
 Data from February 2026 suggests that as soon as rates dip into the high 5% range, buyer demand surges immediately, often leading to multiple-offer situations that drive prices up.
-Many of our clients are choosing to buy now with "seller-paid rate buy-downs" to secure today's home prices while lowering their monthly payments.
+Additionally, rates are not expected to drop much if at all this year.
+In fact, they could go back up.
+It's best to buy when you're ready.
+If rates do go down, you can refinance.
+If they go up, you will have a good rate and equity.

-The "Triangle East" corridor remains the strongest value play in 2026.
-While core Raleigh and Cary prices hover between $450k and $600k, our February data shows that communities like Zebulon, Wendell, and Clayton offer median prices in the high $300s.
-These areas provide more square footage and larger lots without the Western Wake price tag.
+The "East Wake" and "Triangle East" corridor is a strong value play in 2026.
+While core Raleigh and Cary prices hover between $400k and $600k, the latest data shows that communities like Zebulon, Wendell, and Clayton offer median prices in the high $300s.
+These areas provide more square footage and larger lots without the high Western Wake price tag.

-In February, the Median Days on Market rose to 57 days.
 A "Stale Gem" is a home that has been active for 60 days or more.
-These sellers are often much more motivated to offer concessions, such as paying for your closing costs or professional inspections, compared to a home that just hit the market this week.
+These sellers are often much more motivated to offer concessions, such as paying for your closing costs, compared to a home that just hit the market this week.